tchajed/sys-verif-fa25/docs/notes/ownership.md

 Slices in Go are implemented as a struct value with a pointer, a length, and a capacity; this is also how they are modeled in GooseLang.
 It is helpful to know this implementation detail to understand how they work, and it is also a common pattern for dynamically sized arrays (e.g., C++'s `std::vector` and Rust's `Vec` are almost identical).

-You can read more about Rust slices in this post on [Go data structures](https://research.swtch.com/godata) or in even more detail in this [post on slices and append](https://go.dev/blog/slices).
+You can read more about Go slices in this post on [Go data structures](https://research.swtch.com/godata) or in even more detail in this [post on slices and append](https://go.dev/blog/slices).
 Below are some basic details.

 More primitive than slices are arrays.
 An array is a contiguous block of memory, and we interact with them through a pointer to the first element.
 A slice is a "view" into a piece of an array (possibly the entire thing, but not necessarily).
 You can think of a slice as containing (at any given time) a sequence of elements.
 The slice is a (pointer, length, capacity) tuple, where the pointer points to the first element in the slice and the length says how many elements are in the slice.
 The array in memory is contiguous, so we can find any element by taking an offset from the pointer.
 Finally, the capacity tracks elements past the length that are allocated and in the array, which is memory available to grow the slice if elements are appended.

-In Go, the common idiom for appending to a slice `s []T` is `s = append(s, x)`.
-This is because if `s` has no spare capacity, `append` allocates a new, larger array and copies the elements over to it; this cannot change `s` since this is passed by value, so instead the new slice is returned.
-When a slice is grown, typically its capacity will be double the original length, to amortize the cost of copying over the elements; hopefully you saw something like this in a data structure class, perhaps as the first example of an amortized analysis.
+The Go `append(s, x)` operation appends to a slice and returns a new slice.
+If `s` has spare capacity, the new element is stored there and the new slice has the same pointer as the old one, but with its length increased by 1.
+On the other hand if `s` has no spare capacity, `append` allocates a new, larger array and copies the elements pointed to by `s` over to it.
+When a slice is grown, typically its capacity will be double the original length, to amortize the cost of copying over the elements; hopefully you saw something like this in a data structure class (it's often the first example shown of amortized cost analysis).
+A common idiom for appending to a slice `s []T` is `s = append(s, x)`, since we typically want to only use the new slice.

 ### Reasoning about slices

-The basic assertion for working with slices is `own_slice s t dq xs`. `s` is a `Slice.t`, a Coq record representing the slice value (the triple of pointer, length, and capacity); in GooseLang code, you will instead use `slice_val s : val`. `t` is the type of elements, similar to the types used for structs and struct fields. `dq` is a fraction, explained below; for now we will pretend like it's always `DfracOwn 1`.
-Finally, `xs` is a Gallina `list` of the elements of the slice.
-The overall result is an assertion that gives ownership over the slice `s`, and records that it has the elements `xs`.
+The basic assertion for working with slices is `own_slice t dq xs`. `s` is a `Slice.t`, a Rocq record representing the slice value (the triple of pointer, length, and capacity); GooseLang code will use `#s`, the standard way of converting Gallina values to GooseLang values. `dq` is a fraction, explained below; for now we will pretend like it's always `DfracOwn 1`.
+Finally, `xs` is a Gallina `list V` of the elements of the slice, with the same flexibility for the type `V` as used in points-to assertions, namely `V` can be any type that satisfies `IntoVal V`.
+The overall result is an assertion that gives ownership over the memory referenced by the slice `s`, and records that it has the elements `xs`.

 This abstraction uses typeclasses so the type of `xs` can vary, so for example we can use `list w64` for a slice of integers.
 You can see this in the type signature for `own_slice`, where there are parameters `V: Type` and `IntoVal V`: